Momentum grows for legislation to end government shutdowns

 Breaking News Emails

-Several ideas have been floated as Congress grapples with the fallout from the longest government shutdown in U.S. history and negotiators face yet another funding deadline in two-and-a-half weeks.
-A new possible shutdown looms if lawmakers and President Donald Trump fail to reach agreement on border security funding before the current appropriations lapse on February 15.
+Several proposals have been floated as Congress grapples with the fallout from the longest government shutdown in U.S. history and negotiators face yet another funding deadline in two and a half weeks.
+Another shutdown looms if lawmakers and President Donald Trump fail to reach agreement on border security funding before the current appropriations lapse Feb.
+15.

 “I don't like shutdowns, I don't think they work for anybody, and I hope they will be avoided,” McConnell said.
 “There's some difference about how to craft that, but I'm certainly open to it."